nih-cfde/public-website-content/resources/internal-training/cfdebot_website_editing.md

-# Editing MkDocs Websites with cfde-bot

 This is a tutorial on how to edit MkDocs websites from Github repos that use the cfde-bot robot.
 The cfde-bot handles changes in each website GitHub repo to check  edits and most importantly, prevent changes that could break the website.

-!!! note "Learning Objectives"
+> #### Learning Objectives

-    - learn how to edit Mkdocs website documents on Github using the cfde-bot
+> - learn how to edit Mkdocs website documents on Github using the cfde-bot
-    - learn how to edit documents from sub-module repositories
+> - learn how to edit documents from sub-module repositories

-=== "Est. Time"
+#### Est. Time

 ~20 mins (depending on the website, it may take longer for all the bot's checks to complete)

-=== "Prerequisites"
+#### Prerequisites

 The cfde-bot was constructed for managing CFDE websites.
 To edit any of these websites, you must be onboarded to the CFDE to gain access to the nih-cfde Github repo files.

 ## General steps for editing CFDE websites with cfde-bots